Community ServiceMaking a Greater Impact By Serving Our Community

 In Clark County and Cowlitz County, Washington, the entire community gathers for a Walk and Knock.
 Here the newspaper distributes the bags and Scouts and community members go door to door asking for donations of food. http://walkandknock.org.

-Despite a global pandemic in 2020, Scouts here in the CPC continued to serve on an incredible level, donating time a food banks, collecting food and conducting local clean-ups.
+Despite a global pandemic, Scouts here in the CPC continued to serve on an incredible level, donating time at food banks, collecting food and conducting local clean-ups.
 Meanwhile, our Eagle Scouts logged more than 72,000 hours in their final Eagle Scout Service Projects.

 Stories of Service to our Community